-Disciplinary Consequences

-All disciplinary action is subject to the discretion of the principal.
+Disciplinary Consequences See School Board Policy #506 All disciplinary action is subject to the discretion of the administration.
 Below are general guidelines that provide a range of penalties, which may vary depending on the situation.
 Every attempt will be made to maintain consistency in the consequences administered to students for unacceptable behavior on school property and at school sponsored events.
 Severe offenses at each level may be subject to the strictest disciplinary action at each level, at the discretion of the principal.